-Horizon 2006 and later versions on the Horizon 8 release line supports both on-premises deployment and Azure VMware Solution deployment.
+Horizon 2006 and later versions on the Horizon 8 release line supports both on-premises and Azure VMware Solution deployment.
 There are a few Horizon features that are supported on-premises but not on Azure VMware Solution.
-Additional products in the Horizon ecosystem are also supported.
-For for information, see feature parity and interoperability.
+Other products in the Horizon ecosystem are also supported.
+For more information, see feature parity and interoperability.

 Deploy Horizon in a hybrid cloud

-You can deploy Horizon in a hybrid cloud environment when you use Horizon Cloud Pod Architecture (CPA) to interconnect on-premises and Azure datacenters.
+You can deploy Horizon in a hybrid cloud environment by using Horizon Cloud Pod Architecture (CPA) to interconnect on-premises and Azure datacenters.
 CPA scales up your deployment, builds a hybrid cloud, and provides redundancy for Business Continuity and Disaster Recovery.
 For more information, see Expanding Existing Horizon 7 Environments.

 CPA is not a stretched deployment; each Horizon pod is distinct, and all Connection Servers that belong to each of the individual pods are required to be located in a single location and run on the same broadcast domain from a network perspective.

-Like on-premises or private data center, Horizon can be deployed in an Azure VMware Solution private cloud.
-We'll discuss key differences in deploying Horizon on-premises and on Azure VMware Solution in the following sections.
+Like on-premises or private datacenter, you can deploy Horizon in an Azure VMware Solution private cloud.
+We'll discuss key differences in deploying Horizon on-premises and Azure VMware Solution in the following sections.

 The Azure private cloud is conceptually the same as the VMware SDDC, a term typically used in Horizon documentation.
-The rest of this document uses the terms Azure private cloud and VMware SDDC interchangeable.
+The rest of this document uses both terms interchangeably.

 The Horizon Cloud Connector is required for Horizon on Azure VMware Solution to manage subscription licenses.
-Cloud Connector can be deployed in Azure Virtual Network alongside Horizon Connection Servers.
+You can deploy Cloud Connector in Azure Virtual Network alongside Horizon Connection Servers.

 Horizon Control Plane support for Horizon on Azure VMware Solution is not yet available.
 Be sure to download the VHD version of Horizon Cloud Connector.